ArquiveHacks/ArquiveGenerator/README.md

 1. **Download and Install:**
    - Download the latest version of `ArquiveGenerator.exe` [Clicking here](https://github.com/lucas021ajds/ArquiveGenerator/archive/refs/heads/main.zip).
-   - Place `ArquiveGenerator.exe` in your desired directory.
+   - Place the `Arquive Generator` in your desired directory.

 2. **Open the Application:**
    - Double-click `Arquive Generator.exe` to launch the application.